 Bogus emails that trick unsuspecting individuals and businesses into revealing valuable personal and financial information are among the simplest, most common, and costliest cyber-scams.

-In "spoofing" or "phishing" scams, as they are known to law enforcement officials, messages are disguised to appear as if they come from trusted, legitimate companies such as online auction site, your Internet service provider, even City National Bank.
+In "spoofing" or "phishing" scams, as they are known to law enforcement officials, messages are disguised to appear as if they come from trusted, legitimate companies such as online auction sites, your Internet service provider, even City National Bank.
 Typically, they ask you to click on a link to the company website and confirm or reactivate your account.
 However, the link actually goes to an impostor or “spoof” site, operated by criminals perpetrating several possible scams, including but not limited to:

 - Identity theft – Stealing personal information in order to commit credit card fraud or bank fraud.